Fred J. White: Provincial political career

 White became leader of the Dominion Labor Party and led the group into the 1926 Alberta general election.
 This time Calgary elected its MLAs in a single multi-member district through Single transferable voting.
-It elected five MLAs.
-White placed seventh out of 11 candidates, just after fellow Labour candidate Alexander Ross.
-White gradually accumulated more votes than Ross through vote transfers as others were eliminated under STV rules.
+Again it elected five MLAs.
+In the first count, White placed seventh out of 11 candidates, just after fellow Labour candidate Alexander Ross.
+White gradually accumulated more votes than Ross through vote transfers under STV rules as others were eliminated or elected.
 Ross was eliminated in the 8th Count, while White went on to be elected.

-As others were eliminated through the STV process, White survived until finally he was among the last three remaining unelected uneliminated candidates with two open seats remaining.
+When one more candidate was eliminated as part of the STV process, White survived and then he was among the last three remaining unelected uneliminated candidates, with two open seats remaining.
 MLA Nellie McClung, being the least popular of the three, was eliminated, and White and Robert Parkyn took the two seats on the tenth vote count.

-Overall in the province 5 out of 12 Labor candidates were elected to the Legislature.
+Overall in the province 5 out of 12 Labor candidates were elected to the legislature.
 (White was of the Dominion Labour Party while in Edmonton Lionel Gibbs was a Canadian Labour Party MLA.)
 White continued on as leader of the Labour group in the legislature.

 White led the party into the 1930 Alberta general election.
 The Dominion Labor Party lost a seat but White was re-elected to his Calgary seat.

 Again Calgary elected its MLAs in a single multi-member district through Single transferable vote.
 It elected six MLAs.
-White was in fourth place in the First Count and achieved the quota required to take a seat on the 7th count.
+White was in fourth place in the First Count and achieved the quota to take a seat on the 7th count.
 STV produces mixed representation in each STV district.
 Calgary in 1930 was no exception.
 Besides White (Labour), Calgary elected three Conservatives and two Liberal MLAs in 1930.

 In 1932 White was a delegate to the founding meeting of the Co-operative Commonwealth Federation.
-He became a founding member of the party when it was established in 1933.
+He became a founding member of the party when its first convention was held in Regina in 1933.

 Despite being part of the Co-operative Commonwealth Federation (CCF), the Dominion Labor Party ran in the 1935 Alberta general election.
 White continued on as leader.
-He was defeated on the 12 count, finishing 11th place in the standings.
-Province-wide, Dominion Labor was wiped out, losing all seats.
+He was defeated on the 12th count, finishing 11th place in the standings.
+Province-wide, Dominion Labor was wiped out, losing all seats as William Aberhart's Social Credit party made great advances.

 White ran as a candidate for the CCF in the 1940 Alberta general election.
 He did not regain his seat, finishing 8th in the standings.